About Michelle & SZ

 -

-Beginning Levels 1-3, Intermediate Levels 1-3, and Advanced Level 1 of Somatic Experiencing Practitioner (SEP) Training through Dr. Peter Levine's Somatic Experiencing, International
+Beginning Levels 1-3, Intermediate Levels 1-3, and Advanced Levels 1 & 2 of Somatic Experiencing Practitioner (SEP) Training through Dr. Peter Levine's Somatic Experiencing, International

 -